F1LT3R/chromafi/README.md

 ## Credits

-Thank you to the following Noun Project artists for the vectors use in the lead graphic.
+Thank you to the following Noun Project artists for the vectors used in the lead graphic.

 - [Yoshi](https://thenounproject.com/aure7/)
 - [Tom Ingebretsen](https://thenounproject.com/tomplusplus/)